Fact checked

 Is There A Standard Government Of Canada Will Kit Or Form?

-There is no standard form for a last will in testament in Canada.
+There is no standard form for a last will and testament in Canada.
 As long as you’ve met the requirements for a legal will, it will be valid.
 This means you can make your will by any means, including will kits or online wills.

 In some provinces, the government provides downloadable will templates online.
 If you think a DIY will is suitable for your estate, it’s worth researching your provincial resources first!